kdaily/aws-cli/proposals/pr-contrib-guide.md

 this determination.
 The criteria used to make that decision include:

 1. The change will be made on part of the code base that the maintainers have determined to be available.
-See the FAQ for more details.
+See the appendix for more details.
 1. There is evidence that the change will be impactful for a significant number of users beyond the individual that proposed it.
 1. The background, description, and use cases for the feature are clearly